 The course content is structured into sub-topical groups of lectures that are accompanied by Problem Sets.
 Problem Sets are designed to help the student master the course material.
-These problem sets are completed as take-home assignments and are graded.
-There are three Functional Genomics Research Assignments, which are designed to help the student integrate the concepts of physiology with functional genomics and human diseases of genetic origin.
-These Research Assignments are also completed as take-home assignments and are graded.
+These problem sets are completed as take-home assignments, but are graded.
+There is one Functional Genomics Research Assignment, which is designed to help the student to understand how to Physiology and Functional Genomics relates to the human disease: nephrogenic diabetes insipidus.
+The Research Assignment is also completed as a take-home assignment and is also graded.